In this post, you’ll learn why it’s important to regularly care for your website, and when to consider hiring a pro to help you care for your website.

-First, let’s make one thing very clear.
+Let’s make one thing very clear.
 Website care plans are not right for everyone who owns a website.
 But I’ll get into that in a minute.
 First, I want you to understand what website care is and why it’s important.

 What is website care?

-Website care basically means keeping your website up to date with regular software, backups, security, and content changes.
+Website care means keeping your website up to date with regular software, backups, security, and needed content changes.
 Technology evolves extremely fast.
 Marketing techniques change even faster.
 That’s good news for you, online entrepreneur.
 It makes it easier and more effective for you to reach potential clients and attract them to your offering.

-Second, keeping your website content really targeted is crucial for you to keep getting your message out there.
+In addition to the technical updates and backups, you also need to keep an eye on your content.
+Keeping your website content really targeted is crucial for you to keep getting your message out there.
 More people are online than in any other setting, and that represents a huge potential customer base.
 Evolving your website content to keep up with that audience is also part of regular care.

 Why I offer website care

 But I also don’t think website care is going to be right for everyone.
-Next, I’m going to explain how to know when you’re ready to outsource your website care.

-Website care isn’t right for you if…
+Outsourcing isn’t right for you if…

-She mentioned that sometimes potential clients go there to check out her practice or make payments.
+She mentioned that occasionally potential clients go there to check out her practice or make payments.
 But mostly they just contact her directly.
 Her implied question was, “Is my current method good enough?
 Should I have someone like you helping me with it?”

 As a local massage therapist, she doesn’t get much lead traction through her website.
 She could if she wanted to, sure, but she doesn’t need to.
 She’s already got more people interested in her than she can possibly serve, even after recently raising her rates.

-Outsourcing website care is crucial for you if…
+Outsourcing is crucial for you if…

 Now, the big question is should you outsource that website care?
 If you’re tech-savvy and good at Googling tech-related questions, you might be able to handle a lot of it yourself.
 But at what cost?